 Other indefinite adjectives in Italian, however, can take on a plural noun, such as alcuni/e.
 The same sentence with alcuni/e would be…

 I’m hungry.
 I will eat some almonds.

 You use alcuni for masculine plural nouns and alcune for feminine plural nouns.
-In this case, you will need alcune because mandorle is a feminine plural noun.
+In this case, you need alcune because mandorle is a feminine plural noun.
 You can’t say

 alcune mandorla, using the singular noun.